-Everything ready, and want to apply now?Applications still open for a selection of courses S1, 2017
+Everything ready, and want to apply now?Applications are still open for Semster 2, Winter and Spring, 2017

 Find your future here